Tiamat-Tech/awesome-mesh/README.md

 * [GNUnet](https://gnunet.org/) - A mesh routing layer for end-to-end encrypted networking and a framework for distributed applications designed to replace the old insecure Internet protocol stack.
 [Source Code](https://gnunet.org/git/) `GPLv3` `Java` (Various)

-* [OLSR](http://olsr.org/) - The Optimized Link State Routing Protocol (OLSR) is an IP routing protocol optimized for mobile ad hoc networks, which can also be used on other wireless ad hoc networks.
-[Source Code](https://github.com/OLSR/OONF)  `BSD` `C`

 * JOKER (auto-adJustable Opportunistic acKnowledgment/ timEr-based Routing) - Proposal of a modified BATMAN network.
 However it stayed a study without further development or implementation.
 The open access paper from March 2016 gives reference to previous research efforts in this field.
 [IEEE Paper](https://ieeexplore.ieee.org/document/7438753)

+* [OLSR](http://olsr.org/) - The Optimized Link State Routing Protocol (OLSR) is an IP routing protocol optimized for mobile ad hoc networks, which can also be used on other wireless ad hoc networks.
+[Source Code](https://github.com/OLSR/OONF)  `BSD` `C`

+* [Yggdrasil](http://yggdrasil-network.github.io/) -  An experiment in scalable routing as an encrypted IPv6 overlay network.
+[Source Code](https://github.com/yggdrasil-network/yggdrasil-go) `LGPLv3` `Go`

 ### Stack
 **[`^        back to top        ^`](#)**